Folashade2025/PROJECT_AMAZON/README.md

 4. Highest average ratings - The three products that has the highest reviews belong to the computer& Accessories category.

-5. Average actual price vs the discounted price:
+5. Average actual price vs the discounted price.
     Most products have discounted price that commensate well with their actual price except for those in Toys & Games category

 6. 1360 products have discounts of 50% or more.